 Thus: my map was a small map—8 1/2-by-11 inches, because that’s the paper size in the office printer.
 My map was also a vague map—basically, the pathway was drawn as a single thin black line, sometimes dotted, sometimes solid—uninterrupted by contours, elevation changes or lines denoting other, intersecting paths.

-I could bore you with dozen more taleslike this.
-My man, God bless him, couldbore you with about 40 more.
+I could bore you with dozen more tales like this.
 But that’s not the point.
 This is: I’ve always found my way out.
 Usually late.
 Sometimes only after heading back in.
 Often after turning in several circles.
 Never after asking directions.
 And always testing the patience of any who let me lead.

 But I do find the way out.
 And clearly, as I sit here safely typing away, I live to tell the tale.
 So I feel kind of smug.
 Unless I’d gotten lost to begin with, what sort of tale would I have?
 And then, really, what kind of travel writer would I be?